Sam Schmidt: Racing career

-In 1997 Schmidt made his first Indy Racing League start and became a rising star in the league.
+In 1997, Schmidt made his first Indy Racing League start and became a rising star in the league.
 He raced three consecutive years at the Indianapolis 500, and earned his first race victory, from pole position, at Las Vegas in 1999.
 He finished fifth in series points that year.
 During that offseason, while testing in preparation for the 2000 season, Schmidt crashed at Walt Disney World Speedway on January 6, 2000.
-The accident rendered him a quadriplegic, and put him on a respirator for five months.
+The accident rendered him a quadriplegic, and put him on a ventilator for six weeks.

 After leaving the hospital, Schmidt, no longer able to drive a racecar, realized he needed to find a new passion and follow it.
-Inspired by meeting tetraplegic Formula One team owner Sir Frank Williams, he founded Sam Schmidt Motorsports, which has become the most successful team in the history of the Indy Lights series, winning the 2004 series championship with Thiago Medeiros, the 2006 title with Jay Howard, and the 2007 title with Alex Lloyd.
-Sam Schmidt Motorsports was a full-time IndyCar series team in 2001 and 2002, and continues to participate annually in the Indianapolis 500.
-In the Firestone Indy Lights series, as of August 2009 the team had posted thirty victories out of one-hundred starts.
+Inspired by meeting tetraplegic Formula One team owner Sir Frank Williams, he founded Sam Schmidt Motorsports, which became the most successful team in the history of the Indy Lights series, winning the 2004 series championship with Thiago Medeiros, the 2006 title with Jay Howard, and the 2007 title with Alex Lloyd.
+Schmidt shuttered the Indy Lights program after the 2016 season having claimed seven series championships.
+Sam Schmidt Motorsports was a full-time IndyCar series team in 2001 and 2002.

 After acquiring the FAZZT Race Team IndyCar team in 2011, Sam Schmidt Motorsports returned full-time to the IZOD IndyCar Series, and on May 21, 2011, driver Alex Tagliani won the pole position for the Indianapolis 500, the first pole for the team.
+The team ultimately won the Indianapolis 500 Pole Position twice, including with driver James Hinchcliffe in 2016, secured seven victories, and finished third in the 2013 and 2021 point standings.
+At the end of 2024, Sam sold the team to McLaren Racing to spend more time with his family and focus on his foundation.

+Charitable Efforts

+Shortly after his accident, Schmidt and a few close friends founded the Sam Schmidt Foundation, which was rebranded Conquer Paralysis Now Conquer Paralysis Now, in 2015.
+The Foundation has funded research on a global level, provided grants to organizations benefiting the disabled, and continues its nationally acclaimed Day at the Races program, which provides opportunities for individuals with disabilities.